authwit/book-NigerianBizOpsBlueprint/book.md

 \end{warningbox}

 \begin{communitybox}
-Access regularly updated templates, sector-specific variations, and expert guidance on the Africa Growth Circle platform at circle.counseal.com.
+Access regularly updated templates, sector-specific variations, and expert guidance on the Africa Growth Circle platform atcounseal.com/book-ngbiz.
 Our community members regularly share their experiences and best practices in using these templates effectively.
 \end{communitybox}
 ```